howest-mct/2021-2022-projectone-Jinlei2000/readme.md

 ### The circuit diagram

-We are going to connect the circuit of the Smart garbage. go to [instructables]() link!!!! to see the scheme for more detail.
+We are going to connect the circuit of the Smart garbage. go to [instructables](https://www.instructables.com/Making-a-Smart-Garbage/) link!!!! to see the scheme for more detail.

 ## Instructables

-If you want to recreate my project you will find a well-documented guide on [instructables](https://www.instructables.com/preview/EZKOKHRL20FZQ8B/).link aaanpassss!!!!!
+If you want to recreate my project you will find a well-documented guide on [instructables](https://www.instructables.com/Making-a-Smart-Garbage/).

 ## Contact